Trumpcare: Obama Tells Democrats If Donald Trump And Republicans Gut Obamacare, Brand Republican Health Care Plan Trumpcare

 Branding Republicans with TrumpCare

-Obama made clear to Congressional leaders in the Democratic Party that they didn’t have to roll over and play dead in the face of Republican plans.
+Obama made clear to Congressional leaders in the Democrat Party that they didn’t have to roll over and play dead in the face of Republican plans.
 More than this, he warned that Democrats should avoid falling into the trap of “rescuing” the Republicans from a problem of their own making.

-At the same time, Republicans were gathered for a Wednesday meeting in which they discussed their “plans” for scuttling Obamacare and – eventually – replacing it with something else.
-As Vice President-elect Mike Pence put it when speaking to reporters later:
+At the same time, Republicans were gathered for a Wednesday meeting in which they discussed their “plans” for scuttling Obamacare and eventually replacing it with something else.

-As a part of the Democratic strategy of tying the massive disruption that will result from eliminating Obama care to the Republicans, some Democrats are also floating the phrase “Make America Sick Again” in parody of Donald Trump’s campaign slogan “Make America Great Again.”
+As a part of the Democratic strategy of tying the massive disruption that will result from eliminating Obama care to the Republicans, some Democrats are also floating the phrase “Make America Sick Again” in a parody of Donald Trump’s campaign slogan “Make America Great Again.”

 Obamacare versus Trumpcare